In an age of a not-so-hot job market for recent grads, you might want to consider getting better acquainted with big data.

 The consulting firm McKinsey estimates that between 140,000-190,000 data scientists will be needed in the next few years.
 Starting salaries for these positions are often well over $100,000 a year.

 This job bonanza won’t just be limited to data scientists.
-Anyone who has a good understanding of how to leverage findings from big data into practical solutions will be extremely valuable to employers.
+Anyone who has a good understanding of how to leverage data findings into practical solutions will be extremely valuable to employers.

 “Having a basic literacy in data analysis or data science is going to give any potential job candidate a leg up in their job search in almost every modern industry,” Feldman said.